 5. Get Ready To Do Plenty of Volunteer Work.
 Seriously.

-What they don’t tell you about the Air Force is that when you join, you’re going to have to end up spending several weekends at a homeless shelter, raising money for something, or signing up to run a Bingo night down at the local community center.
+What they don’t tell you about the Air Force is that when you join, you’re going to end up spending several weekends at a homeless shelter, raising money for something, or signing up to run a Bingo night down at the local community center.
 Because hey, why the fuck not?

 You see, being in the military isn’t just about being a soldier anymore.
 It’s about being an American.
 And not just an American who goes to work and does his job (even if you’re awesome at what you do).
 It’s about doing shit that has nothing to do with any of that.

 Wrong.
-In the military, this shit is manditory, even when it’s not.
+In the military, this shit is mandatory, even when it’s not.
 You’re not only encouraged to do it, you’re forced to.
 Your EPR even depends on it.
 If you refuse to do it, you will actually get into trouble, and you’ll be marked down on your job performance review, even though it has nothing to do with your job in any way whatsoever.
 So yes, I hope you’re ready for bingo night in a smoke-filled room with a bunch of old people shouting for the next number, because that’s exactly what you’re going to be doing on your “down” time.

 4. You’re Going to Get Fat